bytesizeml/llm2024/index.md

 ***

+### Pre-requisites
+The course assumes that you have the basics of machine learning and are comfortable coding in Python.
+If this is not the case, please reach out to the TAs or the instructor asap.
+Set up is also key for success in the course.
+Assignment 1 partly takes care of the setup (coding environment, APIs, etc).

-### Flavor of the Short Course
+### Flavor of the Course
-The course will be fast paced and dynamic as its of a short duration.
-The course will be a mix of conceptual discussion, demos and in-class coding.
-Assignments are focused to maximize your learning - So have fun with it!
+The course will be a modern introduction to deep learning, transformers, GPT and beyond.
+We will have a mix of concepts, examples, applications in the industry, theory, algorithms, code and demos.
+Expect a lot of hands-on coding assignments and mini-projects.
+Towards the later half of the course, we will start to touch on the latest trends in Generative AI.

 ### Lecture Dates
-1. Saturday, Sunday 9 am - 12 pm PST
-Nov 11,12 and Nov 18, 19
+1. Tuesday, 4-6 pm **In-person**
+2. Thursday, 4-6 pm **Online**

 ### Course Syllabus

 ***

-1. Introduction and Motivation
+1. Introduction and Motivation for LLMs
+1. Deep Learning and its evolution
+1. Transformer Architecture
+1. Embeddings
+1. Similarity Search with Transformers and Embeddings
+1. Discriminative vs Generative Transformers
+1. Purely Generative Tranformers: GPT, GPT-2, GPT-3
-1. LLMs and their usecases
+1. Fine-tuning and RLHF: GPT-3.5 and GPT-4
 1. LLMs vs APIs
 1. Prompt Engineering
 1. Use of APIs
-1. Embeddings for search
+1. Closed vs Open-source LLMs
+1. Open-source LLMs: LLama, MixTral, Phi-1.5 and Phi-2
 1. Fine-tuning LLMs
+1. Tricks to fine-tune LLMs
+1. Distillation and its use-cases
-1. Data Augmentation to improve performance
+1. LLMs for Data Augmentation
-1. Question-Answering
+1. **How can you trust an LLM?** Evaluating LLMs
-1. Sentiment Analysis
+1. Applications of NLP and LLMs to: Question-Answering, Sentiment Analysis and more
 1. Scaling LLMs
-1. Langchain and LLM agents
+1. **LLMs -> LVMs:** Moving from Language to Images and Videos
+1. **How the heck can you generate an image from just text?** Stable Diffusion

 ### Course Assesments (300 points)